Valentín Campa

 Valentín Campa Salazar (14 February 1904 – 25 November 1999) was a Mexican railway union leader and presidential candidate.
 Along with Demetrio Vallejo, he was considered one of the leaders of the 1958 railway strikes.
-Campa was also the founder of the National Railroad Council, and the defunct underground newspaper The Railwayman.
+Campa was also the founder of the National Railroad Council and the defunct underground newspaper The Railwayman.

 Communist Party

-Campa was born in Monterrey, Nuevo León, and joined the Mexican Communist Party (Partido Comunista Mexicano, PCM) in 1927 at the age of 25; eventually becoming the youngest member of the parties Central Committee.
+Campa was born in Monterrey, Nuevo León, and joined the Mexican Communist Party (Partido Comunista Mexicano, PCM) in 1927 at the age of 25; eventually becoming the youngest member of the party's Central Committee.
 Campa's views would eventually draw the ire of the party.
 In March 1940, he was expelled from the PCM along with the party Secretary General, Hernán Laborde.
-The two, along with others in the party, were removed due to their views that the assassination of Leon Trotsky should wait.
-Campa believed the killing of Trotsky would make him a martyr and only blacken the message of the party.
+The two, along with others in the party, were removed for arguing that the assassination of Leon Trotsky should be delayed.
+Campa believed the killing of Trotsky would make him a martyr and only damage the credibility of the party's message.

 In 1976, Campa was chosen as the presidential candidate for the PCM.
-The PCM was not certified to run an electoral candidate, however it is rumored Campa garnered approximately one million votes.
+The PCM was not certified to run an electoral candidate, however, it was rumored Campa garnered approximately one million votes.
 The count was never reported since the PRI candidate, José López Portillo, ran officially unopposed.
 Campa's campaign was supported by the Socialist League and Movimiento de Organizacion Socialista.
 The campaign was called "The March for Democracy" by supporters and bore the slogan "Campa, Candidate of the Workers Struggle."
 Campa supported, and discussed in the 97 political meetings he attended over the three-month race, priests' political rights, academic freedom, and democracy within the Mexican army.
-While the campaign, due to its unofficial structure, ran without media access, it is calculated over 100,000 people attended the political meetings held by Campa, and over 10,000 people in support of Campa, attended the closing event at the Arena México in the nation's capital.
+While the campaign, due to its unofficial structure, ran without media access, it is estimated that over 100,000 people attended the political meetings held by Campa, and over 10,000 people in support of Campa, attended the closing event at the Arena México in the nation's capital.